pagkly/Zed/Investopedia3/What Determines a Normal Good.md

 A normal good, also called a necessary good, doesn't refer to the quality of the good but rather, the level of demand for the good in relation to wage increases or declines.

 A normal good has an elastic relationship between income and demand for the good.
-In other words, changes in demand and income are positively correlated or move in the same direction.
-[Income elasticity of demand](https://www.investopedia.com/terms/i/incomeelasticityofdemand.asp) measures the magnitude with which the quantity demanded for a good changes in reaction to a change in income.
-It is used to understand changes in consumption patterns that result from changes in [purchasing power](https://www.investopedia.com/terms/p/purchasingpower.asp).
+In other words, changes in demand and income are positively correlated or move in the same direction. [[Income elasticity of demand]](https://www.investopedia.com/terms/i/incomeelasticityofdemand.asp) measures the magnitude with which the quantity demanded for a good changes in reaction to a change in income.
+It is used to understand changes in consumption patterns that result from changes in [[purchasing power]](https://www.investopedia.com/terms/p/purchasingpower.asp).

 Income elasticity of demand can be calculated by taking the percentage of change in the quantity demanded for the good and dividing it by the percentage change in income.
 A normal good has an income elasticity of demand that is positive, but less than one.